nicolasfara/pulverization-works-slides/commonwears-2024-rome.typ

   / RQ1: How can a pulverised deployment be reconfigured at runtime in a decentralised way to adapt to changing conditions (load, energy, etc.)?

-  / RQ2: How can such adaptation be designed to providerelevant benefits over a static allocation?
+  / RQ2: How can such adaptation be designed to provide relevant benefits over a static allocation?

   = Main contributions